THE UNIVERSITY OF THE THIRD AGE

 Most group members use their bus passes to travel to and from the walk so the only expenses incurred are when we travel by train or if members wish to visit a cafe at the end of the walk.

-The group is already well-subscribed but there are currently one or two places.
+The group is already well-subscribed but there are currently some places.

 The continuation of the group depends on members volunteering to research and lead walks or to contribute in some other way to the success of the group, for example, by researching an interesting feature or helping with the website.
-Therefore, from September 2016 onwards, members will be asked to commit to making a contribution of some sort.
+Therefore, members will be asked to commit to making a contribution of some sort.

 Details of bus times and stops will be sent to members of the group before the walk